 10,000 Instagram followers.
-It's a common social media milestone that a lot of people are trying to work towards when building a brand—be it their company's or their own personal account.
-It's really reaching this first tier that demonstrates you have the potential to be a serious online influencer in your industry.
+It's a common social media milestone that businesses work towards when building a brand.
+To some, reaching this tier demonstrates you have the potential to be a serious online influencer in your industry.

 However, with influencer marketing on the rise, Instagram users sometimes purchase lists of potential followers in the hopes that they'll get at least a portion of these people to pay attention to their account.
-But in many cases, particularly in a business setting, buying a list can lead to poor quality traffic being directed to your website—along with unintended consequences... like a higher bounce rate, less time spent on pages, and bad-fit leads.
+But particularly in a B2B business setting, buying a list can lead to poor quality traffic to your website -- along with unintended consequences like a higher bounce rate, less time spent on pages, and bad-fit leads.

 It's a much safer (and more rewarding) route to grow your social following organically.
 Engagement with your brand will be much higher, members of your target audience will be sharing your content, and you'll have more opportunities to convert or nurture qualified leads that are actually interested in what you're selling.

 Below are 10 simple tips for getting to 10k Instagram followers without buying your way there!

 1. Experiment to find your voice.

 If you’ve been posting on Instagram for a while and you’re not getting the social traction you're looking for, switch it up!
 Change the type of content that you’re posting, and strike a different tone in the captions.
 Then refer to the analytics, and see what content people are connecting with.
 You can also look at brands that you'd like to emulate on social media, and incorporate a few new ideas.
 Once you’ve identified the content and voice that resonates with your viewers the most, publish more posts like that!